jpjp92/DL-Project/Image_Classification-CNN_to_ViT/readme.md

 - Pytorch Implementation code on "1.Code"

-- Analyzed report is on "2.Report"
+- Analyzed report on "2.Report"

-- Presentation is on "3.PT"
+- Presentation on "3.PT"

 - Test Results Graphs on "4.Graphics"